erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/25_experiments.md

 ![Custom PCB holding the microcontroller, gyro speed controllers, CAN and Ethernet jacks.](./figures/cmg-pcb.jpg){ #fig:cmg-pcb }

 For the SPCMG to work as intended we need to maintain symmetry between the two gyroscopes.
-This is usually achieved by linking the two gimbals mechanically and using a single actuator to drive them.
+This is generally achieved by linking the two gimbals mechanically and using a single actuator to drive them.
 The use of a mechanical linkage is simple to implement and offers the added benefit of dealing with the reaction torque caused by motion of the base system (see discussion in @Sec:cmg-dynamics).

 Given that the prototype should later be extended to a four CMG roof array we opted to enforce the SPCMG symmetry with a control loop.